 - The controller has managed all audits and required reporting for the college.

 OVERVIEW OF FINANCIAL AFFAIRS

-The goal of this office is to provide the best-possible finance and accounting services, and to support the achievement of the college’s mission by processing, recording, and reporting financial information and data on a consistent basis that is accurate, relevant, timely, objective, and reliable.
-It also strives to implement and maintain a control environment that complies with all relevant policies and procedures.
+The goal of this office is to provide the best possible finance and accounting services and to support the achievement of the college’s mission by processing, recording, and reporting financial information and data on a consistent basis that is accurate, relevant, timely, objective, and reliable.
+It also strives to implement and maintain a controlled environment that complies with all relevant policies and procedures.

 Financial Affairs includes the following areas: